 The College will strive to complete a thorough, fair, impartial, and timely investigation.
-The Title IX Coordinator will appoint an investigator, who is normally a trained member of the Title IX team to conduct the investigation.
-The Reporting Party and the Responding Party will be notified in writing of the investigator(s) assigned to their case.
+The Title IX Coordinator will appoint an investigator, who is normally a trained Department of Public Safety director, to conduct the investigation.
+The investigator appointed must be free of any conflict of interest and bias.
+The Complainant and the Respondent will be notified in writing of the investigator(s) assigned to their case.
+The investigator will conduct a fair and impartial investigation with the understanding that the burden of proof and the burden of gathering evidence adequate to reach a determination of responsibility rest on the College, not on the parties.
+The investigator may not have a conflict of interest or bias and will be trained, including on issues of relevance, to ensure the investigative report fairly summarizes the relevant evidence.

-The investigator will require the Reporting Party or College representative making the complaint to complete Step 1.
+The investigator will require the Complainant or College representative making the complaint to complete Step 1.
 Steps 2-5 will follow.